ONEARMY/academy/docs/plastic/geeky.md

 Polyethylene terephthalate (PET) today it is used to make fizzy drink bottles, because it is strong enough to hold two atmospheres of pressure.
 But a soft winter glove, as well as a sheet of plastic for wrapping flowers?
 It's the same material, the only difference is the way in which it has been cast.
 And that is just one plastic!
 Another example, a standard milk bottle is made of polyethylene, made from a building block C2H4.
 If you add just one carbon, and go to polypropylene, what you have is a much more robust material.

-### Plastics replaced hundreds of household and industrial items that were made of pewter, paper, glass ceramic.
+> (note) Plastics replaced hundreds of household and industrial items that were made of pewter, paper, glass ceramic.
 They were heralded as they seemingly lasted forever and were cheap to produce.
 But that advantage, as we know now, is it’s biggest disadvantage.
 <br>

 Ok, back to science.
 In total there are hundreds of different types of plastic and as discussed in the previous section they fit into different categories: thermosets, thermoplastics and elastomers.
 The plastic that we work with are thermoplastics (because they can be heated and reshaped) and will often have a recycling logo with 1-6 (PET,HDPE,PP,PS LDPE and PVC).